daniyalnazeer55/Distilbert_LoRA_Sentiment_Analysis/README.md

 ## Results

-The notebook trains a LoRA adapted DistilBERT model for sentiment classification and reports multiple evaluation metrics along with visualizations such as the confusion matrix and ROC curve.
+The notebook trains a LoRA-adapted DistilBERT model for sentiment classification and reports multiple evaluation metrics along with visualizations such as the confusion matrix and ROC curve.

-## License

-This project is intended for educational and research purposes.